ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Admin.md

 > **!!!
 It's important that all of the steps listed above are completed for each package before proceeding with the next package. !!!**

 1. The client project setup package
-    - For Experimentation, we deploy this package inside the `gcp-experimentation-tier1` repo.
+    - For Experimentation, you deploy this [package](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/experimentation/admin-folder) inside the `gcp-experimentation-tier1` repo.

       - Package details: